shawntabrizi/rust-state-machine/44/README.md

 You should now have all the tools and information needed to successfully write your `execute_block` function.

 Follow the `TODO`s provided by the template, and make sure to include the `impl crate::support::Dispatch for Runtime` that we provided for you, and that we will implement in the next steps.

+Your code should still compile with some "never constructed/used" warnings.